 To achieve the aforementioned, the following set of actions need to be performed:

 - Define what are the requirements of other SEMIoTICS components related to NFV.
 Such as:

 - o Telemetry.

-- o Onboarding.
+- Onboarding.

-- o Orchestration.
+- Orchestration.

 - NFV descriptor updates.

 - Specify what are the endpoints involved in satisfying such requirements.

-- o Based on Figure 1.
+- Based on Figure 1.

 - Perform integration tests.